verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 keywords.

-## rust-analyzer.highlightRelated.closureCaptures.enable {#highlightRelated.closureCaptures.enable}
+## verus-analyzer.highlightRelated.closureCaptures.enable {#highlightRelated.closureCaptures.enable}

 Default: `true`

 Highlight all captures of a closure while the cursor is on the `|` or move keyword of a closure.

-## rust-analyzer.highlightRelated.exitPoints.enable {#highlightRelated.exitPoints.enable}
+## verus-analyzer.highlightRelated.exitPoints.enable {#highlightRelated.exitPoints.enable}

 Default: `true`